 In Nov 2020, PCMag tested the 4G and 5G speeds of 24 major metropolitan areas in Canada.
 They found that, compared to many other countries around the world, Canada’s unlimited 5G plans are performing really well.
 This is certainly great news.
-But there’s more to consider before taking the plunge into 5G as a consumer.
+But there’s more to consider before deciding if 5G is really worth it.

 When comparing the United States’ 5G to Canada’s, for instance, you’ll see a lot of differences.
 Canada didn’t get into the game of auctioning off mmWave like the US did.
 This means that 5G services like ultra-wideband (Verizon) aren’t available in Canada.
 Instead, Canadian networks are installing 5G on channels that could have been used for 4G.
 For perspective, T-Mobile in America and Rogers in Canada are comparable with their mid-band 5G services with one exception.
 T-Mobile’s channels are wider.

 Bell and Telus, on the other hand, are both using a particular 5G channel that resembles one of the mainstream Canadian 4G bands.

 In some Canadian cities (including Montreal), there isn’t really a difference between Bell and Telus because they share a radio network.
 Their phone firmware and core internet networks are different, but coverage in many areas is basically the same for users of both carriers.
 However, despite sharing a radio network, the 5G experience with Bell/Telus is noticeably better than the 4G LTE that Canadians are familiar with.
 Those with Canadian 5G are definitely at an advantage; one that’s almost certainly worth investing in a new phone.